Sign up to our Newsletter

 2. What Is the Difference Between Esquire and an Attorney at Law?

 There isn't a difference between esquire and attorney at law because they're both synonymous.
-Attorneys are practicing lawyers just like esquire; the only difference is that the title "esquire" isn't used anymore, whereas the term "attorney at law" is still commonly used.
+Attorneys are practicing lawyers just like Esquire; the only difference is that the title "esquire" isn't used anymore, whereas the term "attorney at law" is still commonly used.

 3. Is Esquire Higher Than a J.D.?